markduig-ax/axway-open-docs/content/en/docs/apim_installation/apigw_containers/docker_scripts_prereqs.md

 Notes:

 * Subscription licencing can be enabled in the EMT mode

   * It will require  the system to connect to the Lighthouse system.
 The lighthouse system has a larger footprint on than 3 apigw containers.

+    * How do I remove the intent, hhhmmmmm